BlackBerry has crazy high ambitions for the premium phone market. Well, crazy for BlackBerry

 The expectations highlight the uncanny confidence that the TCL and BlackBerry Mobile executives feel after re-establishing the brand, which was essentially left for dead as the original BlackBerry shifted its gaze toward the more lucrative corporate software and services business.
 It was one of two legacy phone brands -- the other being Nokia -- trying to tap into nostalgia to get us interested in them again.

-The comeback, which means consumers ultimately have more choices when picking their smartphone, has been slow.
+The comeback, which means consumers ultimately have more choices when picking their phone, has been slow.

 Re-establishing credibility